 (6) EXPERIENCE & EDUCATION.
 Does this one even need an explanation?

-(5) HOURS SHE KEEPS.
+(5) WORKING HOURS.
 This one is often overlooked but can prove to be very important.
 The dictionary definition of freelancer is “free to work from 9 p.m. to 3 a.m. if he or she wants.”
 Seriously, look in any dictionary.
 If you have information you need to relay and prefer to do it by phone, it is probably a good idea to know the best time to reach her because it may not be when you expect.
 If you are dealing with a millennial, just send an email.
 Millennials are downright terrified of receiving phone calls.

 (4) TREATMENT OF DEADLINES.
 We lawyers operate with a healthy reverence for deadlines, and most people automatically remember to build a cushion into a project deadline to allow for contingencies and proper supervision.
 However, if you say, “The deadline is Thursday,” it might be a good idea to clarify whether that means beginning or end of day.
 If the answer is “end of day,” it might be a good idea to clarify whether that means 5 p.m. or bedtime.
-Your freelancer might assume she has the evening to perfect her masterpiece while you might be counting on that after-hours review time.
+Your freelance or contract attorney might assume she has the evening to perfect her masterpiece while you might be counting on that after-hours review time.